 Webcam on the MSI Prestige 14 Evo

-The MSI Prestige 14 Evo’s webcam reflects the need for strong video conferencing during the pandemic.
+The MSI Prestige 14 Evo’s excellent webcam reflects how important video conferencing has become during the pandemic.
 The picture is so clear that I thought it might have been 1080p when I first turned it on.
-No, this is a 720p camera, but my mistake indicates how highly I think of it.
+Turns out this is a 720p camera, but my mistake indicates how highly I think of it.

 In both normal and low light, the Prestige 14 Evo’s camera displayed virtually no grain and was true-to-life in capturing the color and texture of my face.
 More impressive, however, is that I was able to easily capture a photo in front of my office window without it being washed out by background light.
 Instead, I was surrounded by the cityscape surrounding my apartment, a rare treat even on the best webcams.